ASTRONOMY: August 28 – Dec 9, 2013

 Phone: 973-748-9000 ext.
 1321

-TEXTBOOK: Fraknoi, Morrison & Wolff VOYAGES THROUGH THE UNIVERSE, 3nd Edition.
+TEXTBOOK: Fraknoi, Morrison & Wolff VOYAGES THROUGH THE UNIVERSE, 3nd Ed.

-COURSE OBJECTIVE: This is an introductory course in astronomy which explains how physical laws prescribe natural processes in the universe.
+COURSE DESCRIPTION: Introductory course in astronomy which explains how physical laws prescribe natural processes in the universe.
 Includes discussions on the motion, composition and evolution of the planets, stars and interstellar matter.
 Also, examines the structure and evolution of the universe using the Big Bang theory.
-Some lab is an integral part of the course.
+Some lab is an integral part of this course.
+This course fulfills the one course unit requirement in a laboratory science.

 The awareness of advances in science and technology and the ethical and social understanding of the implications of these advances; the understanding of quantitative analysis, scientific methodology and concepts; the development of research skills; and the awareness of the general functions, capabilities, and impact of technology.